 Old San Juan at Night

 Old San Juan is wonderful at night, elegant lanterns light up the city to a golden glow.
-Romantic restaurants light up, music plays at the squares on special nights and dance clubs lure people in with the sounds of salsa.
+Music plays at the squares on special nights and dance clubs lure people in with the sounds of salsa.
 Visitors can feel safe walking the streets, police presence remains strong at night.

 Events in Old San Juan